-- The Company is committed to an office lease for its office in Richmond, British Columbia expiring on October 2016.
-Minimum lease payments of \$25,962 annually are required until October 2016. - b) On February 6, 2015, the Company entered into an agreement with a Caro Capital LLC ("Caro"), a Florida corporation, of which Caro will provide services for management consulting and public relations.
+- a) The Company is committed to an office lease for its office in Richmond, British Columbia expiring on October 2016.
+Minimum lease payments of \$25,962 annually are required until October 2016. - b) On February 6, 2015, the Company entered into an agreement with Caro Capital LLC ("Caro") and Regal Venture Capital Partners ("Regal"), Florida corporations, of which Caro and Regal will provide services for management consulting and public relations.
 The term of the agreement was six months.
-The Company is committed to issue 500,000 common shares and pay Caro \$2,500 per month if services are rendered.
-On April 20, 2015, the Company issued 500,000 common shares. - c) The Company is committed to an Independent Contractor Agreement with the CEO as described in Note 4. - d) The Company is committed to a General Service Agreement with BioMark Technologies Inc. as described in Note 4.
+The Company is committed to issue 550,000 common shares.
+On April 20, 2015, the Company issued 500,000 common shares and on August 5, 2015, the Company issued 50,000 common shares. - c) The Company is committed to the CEO Agreement with the CEO as described in Note 4. - d) The Company is committed to a General Service Agreement with BioMark Technologies Inc. as described in Note 4.